"A leader is one who knows the way, goes the way, and shows the way."

 As the Warrior's King, the Chief brings order and blessing to the Warrior's capacity for action.
 Where the Warrior fights, the Chief leads.
 Where the Warrior protects, the Chief organizes protection for all.

-He channels warrior energy into service of the collective.
-He takes the Warrior's courage, discipline, and willingness to sacrifice—and directs it toward building something that lasts.
-He doesn't win battles.
+He channels warrior energy into service of the collective good.
+He takes the Warrior's courage, discipline, and willingness to sacrifice and directs it toward building something that lasts.
 He creates conditions where his people thrive.

 He transforms anger into initiative.
-He sees what's wrong and acts.
 He protects boundaries for the flourishing of what's inside them.
-By setting wise boundaries, he nurtures the space for growth.
+His wisdom guides the people in his domain to grow and contribute their own gifts.

 The Chief's Understanding